What Data Aggregation Is And How It Helps Your Business

 Presentation of the results

-Sum – This function adds together all the specified data to receive a total.
+• Sum: This function adds together all the specified data to receive a total.

-Max – The function identifies the highest value for each analyzed category.
+• Max: The function identifies the highest value for each analyzed category.

-Min – This function shows the lowest value for each analyzed category.
+• Min: This function shows the lowest value for each analyzed category.

-Count – The function counts the total number of data entries for each analyzed category.
+• Count: The function counts the total number of data entries for each analyzed category.

 What data can be aggregated?

-Basically, you can aggregate any data that a business might need to analyze for different purposes: to get relevant insights into the current state of the business finances, assess measures taken for strategic planning, understand trends or patterns, and many more.
-Depending on the industry and business objectives, the sources for data aggregation may include social media, users’ browsing history, customer personal data from apps or IoT devices, sales and transaction data from e-commerce and payment platforms, etc.
+Basically, you can aggregate any data that a business might need to analyze for different purposes.
+Some of those might include relevant insights into the current state of the business finances, assessment measures taken for strategic planning, understanding trends or patterns, and many more.

-In the e-commerce industry, for example, the most informative data is usually on sales, customers, and products, as it gives a comprehensive view of a business and provides valuable insights for sales, marketing teams, and management.
+In the ecommerce industry, for example, the most informative data is usually on sales, customers, and products, as it gives a comprehensive view of a business and provides valuable insights for sales, marketing teams, and management.

-The ways data aggregation helps e-commerce businesses
+The ways aggregation of data helps ecommerce businesses

-Let’s look at how aggregating data of various types, such as sales, customers, and products, can help e-commerce business owners increase the efficiency of managing their business and feel more confident making informed data-driven decisions.
+Let’s look at how aggregating data of various types, such as sales, customers, and products, can help ecommerce business owners increase the efficiency of managing their business and feel more confident making informed data-driven decisions.

 Improve sales

-Having an aggregated view of your sales and customer data, you can easily track your most profitable customers and products, see how price changes impact your total sales, understand your seasonality patterns and make use of them to increase your sales, and many more.
+Having an aggregated view of your sales and customer data, you can easily track your most profitable customers and products, see how price changes impact your total sales, understand your seasonality patterns and make use of them to increase your sales, and much more.

-Track efficiency of various sales channels
+Track the efficiency of various sales channels

 In the times of omnichannel business, it’s vital to carefully track the performance of your sales channels.
 As selling through multiple channels allows you to reach a wider audience, you need to clearly understand and be able to answer the demand of your customers from each channel.
 It can be tricky without having accurate numbers on sales and customer behavior across these channels.

-What’s more, marketing techniques may work differently from channel to channel.
+What’s more, marketing techniques may work way differently from channel to channel.
 For example, if discounts work the best for your, let’s say, Amazon audience, they may have a low impact on the sales at your Shopify store (or Instagram, or any other channel).

 Understand and impact customer lifetime value